Estimated Reading Time: 5 minutes

 As well as award-winning vineyards, stunning coastlines, artisan gardens and stately homes, just some of the things the county can boast about are numerous talented artists including Depeche Mode and Alison Moyet, world-famous strawberries, the largest free air show in Europe and the largest turf maze in the world, amongst others.

 First up is Hylands House and Park, a stunning Grade II listed manor house nestled in 570 acres of beautiful parkland.
-There are guided tours of the house and gardens for visitors, plus a cosy café, second-hand bookshop and artists’ studios to explore at your leisure.

 The House holds many events throughout the year, including design workshops, jewellery making, farmers markets, Christmas markets, dog shows and musical events, so head to the site to find out what’s on.